Discrimination on the Job—An Overview

-In a disparate-treatment claim, the employee claims that the employer treats him or her differently than similarly situated employees.
-To prove such a claim, the employee must show:
+In a disparate-treatment claim, you must show that your employer treats you differently than similarly situated employees.
+You must demonstrate that

 Two important caveats to the law of harassment should be noted.
 First, the offender does not have to be directly employed by the employer (e.g., he or she could be an independent contractor).
 Second, the employee complaining of the harassment does not have to be the target of the jokes or derogatory comments.
 It is enough that the employee hears the remarks and that the remarks interfere with his or her work.